 1. You must be a current member.

-2. The award is open to writers and writer/illustrators fifty years of age and older.
+2. The award is open to unpublished writers and writer/illustrators fifty years of age and older.

-3. Applicants send an additional Work-in-Progress grant application to: email@example.com with "Cushman" in the subject line and your full name in the body of the email.
+3. Applicants send an additional email with the same Work-in-Progress grant application they have already submitted to: email@example.com with "Cushman" in the subject line and your full name in the body of the email. (you will be sending two emails to the same address with the same attachement but different subject lines)

 4. The applicant cannot have been published or have a project under contract in the children’s book field.